 - Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 - Describe your life in 10 years.
 Tell us about your career, your accomplishments, hobbies, home, anything you see.
 How did college contribute?

 - Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?

-- Activities summary or resume including jobs, extracurriculars, pre-college experiences, etc.
+- Activities summary or resume including jobs, extracurriculars, volunteer experiences, etc.

 The Renaissance Foundation